Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

 This script creates host specific unexpected traffic alerts in Chronicle based on historic Zeek HTTP and HTTPS (SSL) logs.

 ## Chronicle Blog Post
-Chronicle has a [blog post, link to be updated when live](https://chroniclesec.medium.com/) discussing the below problem statement and solution.
+Chronicle has a [blog post](https://chroniclesec.medium.com/how-to-create-an-automated-traffic-allow-list-by-compute-engine-instance-type-in-chronicle-1df2fe9b4dfe) discussing the below problem statement and solution.

 ## Background
 If you are sending Zeek HTTP and HTTPS (SSL) logs to Chronicle and have setup [DHCP Correlation with Chronicle](https://github.com/Ucnt/chronicle-gcp-dhcp-log-creator), the next step is to create alerts on the traffic.